Editor’s note: This one goes back a few years, but the question remains relevant.

 My favorite position to hear the band is at front of house.
 This where you can hear the mix the way the engineer wants it, and you can grasp the challenges of trying to serve all of the seats with a relatively good mix by basically best-guessing what it may sound like up in the rafters or 30 feet in front of the stage.

 What’s becoming increasingly alarming is the rising volume levels.
-At a pop concert a month ago, where the PA had over a half-million watts, I spent the whole show with my fingers in my ears.
+At a pop concert a month ago, where the PA had over a half-million watts of audio power, I spent the whole show with my fingers in my ears.

 Then a few weeks ago, I saw a country artist – or more appropriately a new country-rock artist – that was so loud that I left after two songs.
 And just last week, at dinner with a front-of-house engineer, he had to turn to me each time I spoke so that he could hear what I was saying.
 This was in a nice, quiet restaurant.